ClusterCockpit/cc-backend/README.md

 The backend supports authentication using local accounts or an external LDAP directory.
 Authorization for APIs is implemented using [JWT](https://jwt.io/) tokens created with public/private key encryption.

+You find more detailed information here:
+* `./configs/README.md`: Infos about configuration and setup of cc-backend.
+* `./init/README.md`: Infos on how to setup cc-backend as systemd service on Linux.
+* `./tools/README.md`: Infos on the JWT authorizatin token workflows in ClusterCockpit.

 ## Demo Setup

 We provide a shell skript that downloads demo data and automatically builds and starts cc-backend.